 How Does the Husky Compare?

 The Husky also makes for a good pet.
 He’s mischievous and smart.
 And even though his ancestors worked all day alongside other dogs, they also learned fondness for their human families.
 So he becomes extremely bonded to his family, and struggles if left in an empty house for long periods.

 This is a breed who needs constant companionship and will be an excellent candidate for homes with other doggie siblings.

 Both the Husky and the German Shepherd are active breeds, but the Husky especially loves to run.
 This means he fits in best with families who are very active, whatever the season.
 Owners be warned, the Husky is also an excellent escape artist!

 German Shepherd Vs Husky Training

 Luckily, both the German Shepherd and the Husky are intelligent breeds who are eager to please and enjoy family life.
 However, the Husky is an independent thinker.
 He tends to only follow commands which he sees the benefit in, so he demands patience when it comes to training.

 The German Shepherd, on the other hand, highly enjoys learning new things and will actually thrive when given jobs to do.

 The Husky and the German Shepherd are both prone to boredom due to their high intelligence and work ethic.
 Bored dogs can become frustrated, and destructive.
 And, like all breeds, the German Shepherd and the Husky will need early socialization and obedience training to ensure they are happy and well-adjusted dogs.

-Experts always encourage positive reinforcement training, meaning treats and lots of praise instead of scolding and punishments.
+We always encourage positive reinforcement training, meaning treats and lots of praise instead of scolding and punishments.

 Both the Husky and the German Shepherd are active breeds who need lots of exercise and mental stimulation to stay healthy and happy.
 The Husky is a bit more energetic than the German Shepherd.

 He may require more time and maintenance when it comes to an exercise routine.
 Still, both of these breeds will need at least an hour or two of exercise every day.
 On top of that they need free time to run and play in a securely fenced yard or dog park.

 German Shepherd Vs Husky Health